thecheis/Boston-Icons/README.md

 **Boston is an icon theme inspired by functionalist design.**

-An elegant and sober look for your desktop.
+A minimalist and elegant look for your desktop.

 It is intended to be used with GNOME Shell 3.32 or higher and adapt well with its default settings.